Pearl C. Hsiung: Volcanic Ash (2010)

 In this video work, Hsiung uses her trademark surrealist style and includes music performance and composing.
 This six minute long piece is a music video which she uses the lyrics to describe a geological reality.
 Her work is more than just a sci-fi and psychedelic fantasy, she explores natural cycles of destruction and rebirth.

 Yellowstoner (2014)

 This video work by Hsiung brings her painting style to life.
-This piece takes place in Yellowstone National Park, it is a thirty-minute video that took Hsiung almost 4 years to complete.
+This piece takes place in Yellowstone National Park, it is a thirty-minute video that took Hsiung almost four years to complete.
 In this video we see a character, no gender specified, exploring this landscape through waterfalls and the Geothermal areas of Yellowstone.
-The character is shown doing cartwheels through the fields and other simple acts that describes the characters enjoyment of the landscape.
-The way Yellowstone is captured by Hsiung depicts it as an other worldly realm by showing frames of the bubbling mud puddles and exploding geysers as well as the rainbows.
+The character is shown doing cartwheels through the fields and other simple acts that describe the character's enjoyment of the landscape.
+The way Yellowstone is captured by Hsiung depicts it as an otherworldly realm by showing frames of the bubbling mud puddles and exploding geysers as well as the rainbows.
 This video work by Hsiung is meant to portray the rhythm of nature and human interaction.